jana-NG/nix-config/README.md

 - home-manager: Configuration for the Home-Manager module
 - hosts: Configuration specific to my various systems
 - packages: Commonly used software
-- system: Commonly used system services, boot and kernel configuration

 ## hosts
 - default
-  includes common config like timezone and enabling wifi + bluetooth
+  includes common config like timezone and enabling wifi + bluetooth, nix store settings

 - a485: personal laptop
     - model: thinkpad a485